eway-crm/php-lib/README.md

 ```

 ## Actions at the service
-You can check actions available on your service on ```[service adress]/WcfService/Service.svc/help``` .
+You can check actions available on your service on ```[service adress]/WcfService/Service.svc/help```.
+If the help is not enabled on your API have a look at [instructions](https://kb.eway-crm.com/faq-1/tips/how-to-activate-eway-crm-api-help) to activate it.
 We have put together a list of examples for some basic actions you can use the service for, so don't be shy an try it out.

 ### [Create new company](Examples/CreateNewCompany/README.md)<br />
 Example showcasing creation of new Company.<br />